Consensys/doc.web3signer/docs/Reference/Key-Configuration-Files.md

 You can specify multiple key configurations in a single configuration file by adding a triple-dash separator (`---`) between configurations.

+Specify a maximum file size limit for your signing key configuration file with the [`--key-store-config-file-max-size`](../Reference/CLI/CLI-Syntax.md#key-store-config-file-max-size) command line option.
+The default size is 100 MB.

 :::

 ## Raw unencrypted files